AZERBAIJAN: 9 new Strasbourg judgments, 11 judgments awaited - list

 - 12 were friendly settlements, where the regime agreed to pay compensation (in 1 case it also admitted violations);

-Including a new case lodged in April 2021 for being fired from work for exercising freedom of religion and belief, 9 ECtHR cases related to the regime's violations of freedom of religion or belief are known to remain.
-The cases – submitted between 2012 and 2021 - cover a wide range of violations.
-Of these, 4 were lodged by Muslims, 4 by Jehovah's Witnesses and 1 by a Protestant Christian.
+Eleven ECtHR cases related to the regime's violations of freedom of religion or belief are known to remain.
+The cases – submitted between 2012 and 2020 - cover a wide range of violations.
+Of these, 7 were lodged by Muslims and 4 by Jehovah's Witnesses.
 Some cases cover more than one violation, such as police seizing religious literature during a raid on a meeting for worship.

 In approximate reverse chronological order of violation they are: